 For your information, a hundred dollars is about 5200 pesos if you change your money.

-A small tip to Talk Academy students: use a large amount of money when you go to a big shopping mall or franchise because there is often no change when you go to a market, convenience store, or when riding a taxi so better take spare small bills always.
+A small tip to Talk Academy students: use a large amount of money when you go to big shopping malls or franchise stores because there is often no change when you go to the wet market, small convenience stores, or when riding a taxi so better take spare small bills always.

-In the Philippine currency, the Philippine president and hero are imprinted on the surface.
+In the Philippine currency, the Philippine presidents and heroes are imprinted on the surface.

-Those paper bills are mostly used in the Philippines; 50 peso and 20 pesos.
+These paper bills are mostly used in the Philippines; 50 pesos and 20 pesos.

-As I mentioned above, it’s good to prepare small amount of money always.
+As I mentioned above, it is good to prepare small amount of money always.

-The new 10 peso and 5 peso are both colored silver even 1 peso so students are getting confused.
-You must check well when you use.
+The new 10 peso and 5 peso are both colored silver like the 1 peso so students are getting confused.
+You must check them well when using it.

-In the Philippines, it is a country that uses not only paper bills, but also coins so it’s recommended to take a coin purse!
+Philippines does not only use paper bills, but also coins so it is recommended to take a coin purse!